 These are awesome results!
 Who wouldn’t want to improve their chances of having a better overall experience during labor and bringing baby home?

 I know that dads are sometimes nervous that a Birth Doula might take over their role and that they’ll be “shut out” of the labor process.
 That is not the case at all!
-Dads and doulas actually compliment each other in labor.
+Dads and doulas actually complement each other in labor.

 I’m getting an epidural.
 Do I still need a doula?